 Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

-Bless you, world for sending me 500 Rai Floating Resort for a last Thailand hurrah.
+Bless you, world, for sending me 500 Rai Floating Resort for a last Thailand hurrah.
 After six years based in the Land of Smiles, it is time to spread our wings and see more of the world.
 This was the best send-off!
 We were happy to return to one of our favourite haunts, the spectacular Khao Sok National Park in Southern Thailand.
+[Updated June 2024]

 What makes 500 Rai so special?

-This invitation for a three-day, two-night stay offered us what we love most about Thailand, an unforgettable resort, incredible scenery, and an opportunity to wonder at Thailand’s wildlife.
+This invitation for a three-day, two-night stay offered us what we love most about Thailand: an unforgettable resort, incredible scenery, and an opportunity to explore the country’s wildlife.

-Whizzing through the calm waters of Cheow Lan Lake surrounded by wondrous cliffs and magnificent mountains will stay with me forever.
-I voted it my number one memorable stay of the year here in my Good Hotel Guide.
+Whizzing through the calm waters of Cheow Lan Lake, surrounded by wondrous cliffs and magnificent mountains, will stay with me forever.
+I voted it my most memorable stay of the year here in my Good Hotel Guide.

-We arrive at 500 Rai Khao Sok Floating Resort with massive grins on our faces.
-It’s only lunchtime but already we’ve had a BIG adventure.
-The Khao Sok National Park is a little trickier to get to than other national parks in Thailand, but absolutely worth it.
+We arrive at 500 Rai Khao Sok Floating Resort with massive grins.
+It’s only lunchtime, but we’ve already had a BIG adventure.
+The Khao Sok National Park is a little trickier to get to than other national parks in Thailand but it is worth it.

 How to get to 500 Rai Floating Resort

-The hotel organises direct pick-up from your hotel or the airport in Phuket, Krabi, or Surat Thani.
+The hotel organises direct pick-up from your hotel or the Phuket, Krabi, or Surat Thani airport.
 This is the easiest way to get to Ratchaprapha Reservoir (Cheow Lan Lake).

 Resort pick up Phuket

 The hotel picks us up in a private minibus from our Phuket resort on the day of the Bang Tao Triathlon.
 Ha!
 That’s a recipe for massive congestion.
-The roads are super busy, at one point.
+The roads are super busy at one point.
 I pondered if it might have been better for us to leap out and attempt our own athletic dash, runners on, and swim to the resort.
-With skillful coordination, the driver arrives in the nick of time at the Khao Sok National Park boat ramp and we leg it to the boat.
+With skilful coordination, the driver arrives at the Khao Sok National Park boat ramp in the nick of time, and we leg it to the boat.

-Total journey time: from Surin Beach, Phuket to Khao Sok was three hours 30 minutes (including a traffic delay & restroom break.)
+The total journey time from Surin Beach, Phuket, to Khao Sok, was three hours and 30 minutes (including a traffic delay and restroom break).

 Long-tail boat ride from Ratchaprapa pier

 The beauty of 500 Rai Resort is that this small resort offers a personal touch.
-The boat has a handful of other adventurers sitting patiently waiting for us latecomers.
+On the boat, a handful of other adventurers sit patiently waiting for us latecomers.

-It’s one of those tricky moments when you smile at the other assembled guests hoping that they understand that once you’ve missed the boat it’s a palaver, either expensive or at least a long wait, to make your own way there.
-The beauty of 500 Rai is that it IS remote.
+It’s one of those tricky moments when you smile at the other assembled guests, hoping they understand that once you’ve missed the boat, it’s a palaver, either expensive or at least a long wait to make your own way there.
+The beauty of 500 Rai is that it is remote.
 You do not want to miss the boat.

-We make our apologies and speed off enjoying the cooling breeze in the stonking heat.
+We apologise and speed off, enjoying the cool breeze in the stonking heat.

 The boat takes a detour en route into a secluded bay for a scenic photo shoot, and we are soon taking each other’s photos as if we are long-lost friends.
-By the time we disembark the splendor of the Khao Sok scenery has woven their charms.
+By the time we disembark, the splendour of the Khao Sok scenery has woven its charms.
 It is beyond drop-dead gorgeous.

 It’s one of those ‘Glad that I live am I‘ places.